 Maybe I’m in denial about things—all things?
 Some things?
 I’m not sure.

 But states of denial produce feelings, too.
 And these feelings, just like non-denial-based feelings, could easily change with new information.
 Hell, they could change without new information.

 Many decisions I’ve made or reversed in life didn’t result from having been in denial beforehand (quitting jobs, moving, quitting lovers).

 In those cases, something was explored and ultimately abandoned.
 Everything served its purpose, and then my feelings changed.

 I’m going to try to stop second-guessing myself so much.
 Feelings are so inexplicable that it may be denial to tell myself I can control or understand them at all.

-Besides, I have a feeling they’re going to run the show either way.
+Besides, I have a . . . feeling (sorry) they’re going to run the show either way.

 This post was difficult for me to write, I suppose because it’s about feelings.

-I don’t quite know what feelings are, and writing about them is vague at best.
-At least for me.
+I don’t quite know what feelings are, and writing about them seems vague at best.
 I want to believe they’re just results of chemical mashups within our physiology, but I suppose that’s not giving them enough credit.

 I’d love to know if you relate or if you have any thoughts on the subject—leave a comment below.